-Organic farmers must comply with an organic standard approved as per national rules, regulations and / or the IFOAM Family of Standards, such as the European Commission Regulations EC 834/2007, India's National Programme for Organic Production (NPOP), and the United States Department of Agriculture National Organic Program (USDA NOP), among others.
+Organic farmers must comply with an organic standard approved as per national rules, regulations and / or the IFOAM Family of Standards, such as the European Commission Regulations EC 834/2007, India's National Programme for Organic Production a.
+What does "in-conversion" or "transitional" cotton mean?

+(NPOP), and the United States Department of Agriculture National Organic Program (USDA NOP), among others.